Swearing Under Oath at the State Capitol? Why Lawmakers Just Killed the Idea.

 What This Bill Actually Does

-Here is how it would have worked: Before anyone could speak, Section 1 of the bill would have required the committee chair to administer a specific, legally binding pledge.
-You would have to publicly state: "The testimony I will provide to this legislative committee is true and accurate to the best of my knowledge.
+Under this bill, the chairperson of the legislative committee must administer a specific, verbatim oath to each witness.
+You would be required to publicly acknowledge: "The testimony I will provide to this legislative committee is true and accurate to the best of my knowledge.
 I understand that knowingly making a materially false statement during testimony may constitute perjury in the first degree and may result in criminal prosecution."
-It was a direct attempt by the bill's sponsors to cut down on wild exaggerations, misinformation, or flat-out lies told by lobbyists and activists during highly contentious hearings.
-In Colorado, first-degree perjury is no joke—it is a felony that carries severe penalties.
+By linking legislative testimony to perjury in the first degree, the bill elevates public comment from a constitutional right of free expression into a formal legal declaration carrying severe potential consequences.

 What It Means for You